hyuncat/parable-gpt/README.md

 - Qur'an - Islam
 - Tao Te Ching - Daoism / Confucianism

+A detailed explanation and walkthrough of my data preparation and methods are detailed in `usage.ipynb`.

 ## Usage

 To get the program working on your local machine, you will need Ollama installed on your computer alongside an installation of `Llama 3.1-8B-Instruct` or another Llama of choice.